False flag: Pseudo-operations

 Pseudo-operations are those in which forces of one power disguise themselves as enemy forces.
 For example, a state power may disguise teams of operatives as insurgents and, with the aid of defectors, infiltrate insurgent areas.
-The aim of such pseudo-operations may be to gather short or long-term intelligence or to engage in active operations, in particular assassinations of important enemies.
+The aim of such pseudo-operations may be to gather short- or long-term intelligence or to engage in active operations, in particular assassinations of important enemies.
 However, they usually involve both, as the risks of exposure rapidly increase with time and intelligence gathering eventually leads to violent confrontation.
 Pseudo-operations may be directed by military or police forces, or both.
 Police forces are usually best suited to intelligence tasks; however, military provide the structure needed to back up such pseudo-ops with military response forces.
 According to US military expert Lawrence Cline (2005), "the teams typically have been controlled by police services, but this largely was due to the weaknesses in the respective military intelligence systems."

 The State Political Directorate (OGPU) of the Soviet Union set up such an operation from 1921 to 1926.
 During Operation Trust, they used loose networks of White Army supporters and extended them, creating the pseudo-"Monarchist Union of Central Russia" (MUCR) in order to help the OGPU identify real monarchists and anti-Bolsheviks.

 An example of a successful assassination was United States Marine Sergeant Herman H. Hanneken leading a patrol of his Haitian Gendarmerie disguised as enemy guerrillas in 1919.
 The patrol successfully passed several enemy checkpoints in order to assassinate the guerilla leader Charlemagne Péralte near Grande-Rivière-du-Nord.
 Hanneken was awarded the Medal of Honor and was commissioned a Second Lieutenant for his deed.

 During the Mau Mau uprising in the 1950s, captured Mau Mau members who switched sides and specially trained British troops initiated the pseudo-gang concept to successfully counter Mau Mau.
-In 1960, Frank Kitson, who was later involved in the Northern Irish conflict and is now a retired British general, published Gangs and Counter-gangs, an account of his experiences with the technique in Kenya.
+In 1960, Frank Kitson, who was later involved in the Northern Irish conflict, published Gangs and Counter-gangs, an account of his experiences with the technique in Kenya.
 Information included how to counter gangs and measures of deception, including the use of defectors, which brought the issue a wider audience.